The end of copper: New Zealand retires its old phone network

 The first stage of New Zealand’s nationwide urban UFB fibre roll-out finishes in 2020.
 It will reach the 75 per cent of the population living in cities and larger towns.
 Stage two will take the total to around 80 per cent of New Zealanders.

 Some customers not covered by UFB will be able to get fixed wireless broadband from the Rural Broadband Initiative.
 Vodafone is building new RBI towers outside of the main population areas.
-Most are now built.
-More towers are on the way.
-The RBI can be extended.

-At first RBI customers found performance unsatisfactory.
+At first, RBI customers found performance unsatisfactory.
 That was when the fixed wireless broadband service used 3G cellular technology.

 With 4G cellular, rural users are getting fibre-like speeds.
 I spoke to one farmer buying fixed wireless from Spark who had 80 Mbps.
 That’s good by any standard.